 The distinguished Cuban theological educator, Justo Gonzalez, has recently started talking about a problem with this image.
 A pipeline has only a single destination in mind.
 If that’s the case, then leaks are a problem.
 Instead, Gonzalez wants us to embrace a new image: the irrigation hose, that is, a hose with lots of holes in it to let water out over the entirety of its length and not just at the end.
 In an irrigation hose, no drops are wasted.
 Wherever a drop ends up, there it can water the land.

-When you apply this to theological education and Christian ministry, the vision of his work changes: “The primary purpose of theological education is to help each believer irrigate the land where she or he happens to be.
+When you apply this image to theological education, the vision of the work changes.
+As Gonzalez wrote this year in an influential article in The Christian Century, “The primary purpose of theological education is to help each believer irrigate the land where she or he happens to be.
 Those who do not go beyond Sunday school, if they irrigate the land around them, are just as valuable as those who teach in a seminary or school of theology.”